appleGun22/bolt-nut/README.md

 ### Example file
-In this example, it is shown hot to:
+In this example, it is shown how to:
 * Setup your database
-* Insert items to the database
+* Insert items to a database Bucket
-* Update items in the database
+* Update items in a database Bucket
-* Iterate through Buckets
+* Iterate through Buckets elements
 ``` go
 package main